 Is It Safe To Have Ibuprofen While Breastfeeding?

 Yes.
 It is safe to take ibuprofen when you are breastfeeding, provided you don’t have asthma or stomach ulcer (3).
 The medicine is on the American Academy of Pediatrics’ list of drugs suitable for breastfeeding moms and has no known adverse effects on the baby’s health (4).

 Ibuprofen is often the preferred NSAID as it is highly protein-bound and is not easily transferred into breast milk (5).
 Ibuprofen is the only nonsteroidal anti-inflammatory drug that is safe for use among children and is also given to infants above the age of six months (6) (7).

 Concentration Of Ibuprofen Transferred To The Breast Milk

 A study revealed that four doses of as high as 400mg each of ibuprofen in a day (1600 mg/day) led to less than 1mg of the drug passing into the breast milk (8).
 The amount is highly insignificant considering the ingested dosage.
-But in some cases, even small quantities of medicine in breast milk could become a concern.
+But in some cases, even small quantities of medicine in breast milk composition could become a concern.

 Does Ibuprofen Have Any Side Effects On Breastfeeding Babies?

-Ibuprofen is unlikely to have any side effects on a baby, as the medicine passes into milk in negligible quantities (9).
+Ibuprofen is unlikely to have any side effects on infant health, as the medicine passes into milk in negligible quantities (9).
 Research states that ibuprofen’s strong affinity towards blood plasma proteins reduces its ability to bind with milk proteins, minimizing the chances of it passing to the baby.
 It is 99% protein-bound and remains in your blood, with just an insignificant amount diffusing into the breast milk (5).

-If any, the general side effects of ibuprofen are similar to what can occur when the baby is administered ibuprofen directly (10).
+If any, the general side effects of ibuprofen are similar to what can occur when there’s direct infant exposure to it (10).